Jonathan India Player Props: Reds vs. Orioles

 Orioles Pitching Rankings

-- Orioles pitchers combine to allow 91 total home runs at a clip of 1.2 per game (to rank 18th in the league).
+- Orioles pitchers combine to rank 19th in baseball in home runs surrendered (92 total, 1.2 per game).

-- Irvin (1-3) takes the mound for the Orioles in his sixth start of the season.
-He's put together a 7.71 ERA in 23 1/3 innings pitched, with 24 strikeouts.

-- His most recent appearance came in relief on Wednesday when the lefty tossed one inning against the Tampa Bay Rays, surrendering one earned run while allowing two hits.
+- In his most recent appearance on Wednesday, the righty threw five innings against the Tampa Bay Rays, allowing two earned runs while surrendering four hits.

-- The 29-year-old has put up an ERA of 7.71, with 9.3 strikeouts per nine innings, in seven games this season.
-Opponents are hitting .316 against him.

 © 2023 Data Skrive.
 All rights reserved.